calaldees/teachingWorkshops/teacherTraining/_etas.md

 regex crossword

 K1 subject
-k4 The use and value of appropriate learning technologies

 program to generate individual questions for students

 * [A Web-Based Environment to Improve Teaching and Learning of Computer Programming in Distance Education](https://link.springer.com/chapter/10.1007/11528043_28) 2005     S. C. Ng S. O. Choy R. Kwan S. F. Chan
 * [Online Tools to Support Novice Programming: A Systematic Review](https://ieeexplore.ieee.org/abstract/document/8632649) 2018 Sim & Lau
 * [The Potentials of Using Cloud Computing in Schools: A Systematic Literature Review](https://eric.ed.gov/?id=EJ1124903) Hartmann, et al 2017
     * Codifys the theams that barriers for cloud computing in education
         * technical, admistrative, economy, timesaving, collaboration, flexability, easyer access to education